Why am I not losing weight on Mounjaro?

 4. You haven’t reached the highest maintenance dose

-Your maintenance dose is the dose of Mounjaro that is most effective for helping you lose weight, but you don’t start at this dose.
+Your maintenance dose is the dose of Mounjaro that is most effective for helping you lose weight, but you do not start at this dose.
 You start at the lowest treatment dose (2.5mg) and slowly titrate until you reach your chosen maintenance dose, which is usually 5mg, 10mg or 15mg.

 Mounjaro doses are increased like this to make sure your body safely gets used to the medication and to reduce side effects.
 You will still lose weight at lower doses and notice the effects of the medication, but you may notice things progress more smoothly once you reach your chosen maintenance dose.